-Since 1984, Yale has offered a course of study that integrates instruction in economic development and in natural resources.
-The two-and-a-half-year program leads to both the Master of Arts degree in Economics from Yale’s Graduate School of Arts and Sciences and one of four degrees from the School of Forestry & Environmental Studies (Master of Environmental Management, Environmental Science, Forestry, or Forest Science).
-The program is designed for individuals whose careers will focus on the interplay between natural resource or environmental issues and economic development or trade.
+In 1984, the faculties of the Economics Department and of the School of the Environment recognized the value of integrating instruction in economic development and in natural resources and formalized a degree program that, in two and one-half years, leads to both the Master of Arts degree in Economics and one of four degrees from the School of the Environment.
+The program is designed for individuals who envision careers whose central missions relate natural resource or environmental issues to economic development or trade.

-Finally, joint students are required to attend three weeks of technical skills training before beginning their studies at FES.
-These hands-on workshops, offered every August, teach plant identification, ecosystems management, land measurement, and urban ecosystem analysis.
+Each environment degree program requires a completion of 36 credits as well as a summer internship and a thesis or a capstone project.
+In addition, all joint-degree students are required to attend three weeks of technical skills training before beginning their studies at YSE.
+These are hands-on workshops, offered every August, that teach plant identification, ecosystems management, land measurement, and urban ecosystem analysis.
+Please see Degree Programs